tmk/tmk_keyboard/keyboard/fc660c/README.md

 Key Matrix
 ----------
+Row5-7 has no key, you can omit scaning those.
+Topre original controller scans those rows for some reason.

     |    |0   |1   |2   |3   |4   |5   |6   |7   |8   |9   |A   |B   |C   |D   |E   |F   |
     |----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|